VitekDobrovsky/webdev-Image-Set-API/README.md

 Click on "Try it out"
 <img src="images/step-one.png">

-Provide required information
+Provide required information (leave "name" empty if you want to keep the same name as input file)
 <img src="images/step-two.png">

-Download the file or see the errors under "400" code.
+Download the zip file or see the errors under "400" code.
 <img src="images/step-three.png">

 <br>